-This module is delivered through three hours of lectures each week and will further develop concepts in reinforced concrete and apply them to limit state design, reinforced and pre-stressed concrete structures.
+This module is delivered through six hours of lectures and example classes each week and will further develop concepts in structural design and its application.

 This module will introduce the components of railway track structures, conventional and otherwise.
 It will include analysis of forces on a railway track and consequent deflections, stresses etc, alignment design principles, and an overview of the railway as a total system including operational issues, signalling and control.
 You’ll spend three hours in lectures each week when studying this module.

 This module considers some of the most commonly used reliability assessment techniques applied to engineering systems covering the construction of reliability models, the qualitative and quantitative analyses of these models, and the critical evaluation of systems using the analytical results.
 The module is delivered through three hours of lectures each week.